A hybrid active galactic nucleus feedback model with spinning black holes, winds and jets: Black hole spin mass relation

 In the right panel of Fig.~\ref{fig:BHspins} we compare the predicted BH spin magnitudes with observational measurements of BH spin.
 These measurements rely on X-ray reflection spectroscopy and thermal continuum fitting (see review by \citealt{Reynolds2021}).
 They should be treated with care, since they rely on uncertain models (e.g.~\citealt{Hagen2023}).
 In addition to the compilation of BH spin measurements provided by \cite{Reynolds2021}, which span a wide range of BH masses, we also include measurements for low-mass BHs ($M_\mr{BH}\approx10^6$ M$_\odot$) from \cite{Mallick2022}, who used X-ray reflection spectroscopy.
 We supplement these datasets with our own compilation of individual measurements from the following studies, using largely but not exclusively X-ray reflection spectroscopy: \cite{Walton2013}, \cite{Valtonen2016}, \cite{Vasudevan2016}, \cite{EHT2019}, \cite{Jiang2019}, \cite{Laine2020}, \cite{Bambi2021}, \cite{Ghosh2021}, \cite{Walton2021}, and \cite{SiskReynes2022}.
 Many of these observational measurements are lower limits rather than true measurements of BH spin, so we do not bin the data.

 All of the above spin measurements are for BHs accreting at moderate rates (\citealt{Reynolds2021}).
 For this reason, we restrict our comparison to BHs in the thin disc state ($0.01<f_\mr{Edd,d}<1$), where the AGN spectrum can be distinguished from that of the host galaxy.
 The inferred BH masses in the observed sample have a median uncertainty of $\approx0.4$ dex.
-We therefore add $0.4$ dex log-normal scatter to our simulated BH masses to replicate Eddington bias.
+We therefore add $0.4$ dex log-normal scatter to our simulated BH masses to replicate Eddington bias (for reference, we also show the case with no scatter added using a dotted line for L100m6h$-$the difference between the two cases is small).
 Comparing the simulation lines in the right panel with those in the left panel of Fig.~\ref{fig:BHspins}, the latter of which are for all BHs, we see that applying this selection results in higher BH spins at fixed BH mass, at least at intermediate BH masses ($M_\mr{BH}\in[10^6,10^8]$ M$_\odot$).
-This is indicative of those BHs spinning up more efficiently, which is expected for the thin disc.
+This is indicative of those BHs spinning up more efficiently, which is expected for the thin disc state.